AtharvBhat/Logistic-Regression-From-Scratch/README.md

-# Machine Learning from Scratch
+# Logistic regression from Scratch

-The aim of this project is to implement ML algorithms from scratch only using numpy while walking through the math behind them and testing them on different datasets